 Does the idea of building a house addition sound good to you?
 If so, you will need to decide what kind you want to build.
-Check the rest of this article to learn more about home additions and other relevant topics.
+Check the rest of this article by our expert San Diego home addition contractors to learn more about home additions and other relevant topics.

 Traditional Home Additions